raafaar/battery-full-notification-cron/README.md

 A simple script to display a notification when your battery is full in PopOS made for using it as a Cron job.

-Bassed on the [a repo](https://github.com/hg8/battery-full-notification) made by @hg8 Does not require to install powermgmt-base for using the command 'on_ac_power' (this script uses another approach).
+Bassed on the [a repo](https://github.com/hg8/battery-full-notification) made by @hg8

+Does not require to install powermgmt-base for using the command 'on_ac_power' (this script uses another approach).

+It also does not require to install libnotify-bin for sending the notification with the command 'notify-send'.

-The sound used for the notification is included in PopOS only but can be changed easyly in the script.
+The sound and icon used for the notification is included in PopOS only but can be changed easyly in the script.

 ![preview](http://i.imgur.com/rVGMBK8.png)